1. What is the registration process?

 Invoices will be emailed to you/your agency invoice contact once upon registration.
 You can expect to receive a confirmation email immediately.
 A tax invoice will be emailed to you within three business days.

-Depending on the package you have registered for (as detailed above), the registration fee includes access to the online keynotes, masterclasses and the capstone presentation.
+Depending on the package you have registered for (as detailed above), the registration fee includes access to the online masterclasses

 Yes.
 Self-funding is permitted.

-9. Can I register after the first keynote and masterclasses are delivered in November?
+10. Can I register after the first masterclass is delivered in September?

 No. This will be considered a breach of the terms of your registration.
-Keynotes and masterclass links are to only be used by the individual who registered.
+Masterclass links are to only be used by the individual who registered.
 Sharing links with multiple people will result in cancellation of your registration.

-12. When will I receive the link to the online masterclass or keynote?
+13. When will I receive the link to the online masterclass?

-Registrants will receive a Zoom link 24 hours before the masterclass or keynote.
+Registrants will receive a Zoom link 24 hours before the masterclass.

 This is dependent on the individual’s circumstances.
 Participants can self-fund but should be aware that the series will be held during office hours.